cristian-guerrero/legion-go-tricks/README.md

 - user reports of broken suspend on latest bazzite image
   - bazzite image `39-20240220` still seems fine, you can rollback via the following command in terminal:
   - `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:39-20240220`
-- Decky Loader has some bugs that are causing issues with menus like the power button menu, exiting games, etc.
+- Decky Loader has some bugs that are causing issues with menus like the power button menu, exiting games, etc. [bug report](https://github.com/SteamDeckHomebrew/decky-loader/issues/586)
   - bugs are being investigated by the Decky devs
   - temporary workaround: rollback to Decky v2.10.14
     - install script for v2.10.14 [here](./decky_v2_10_14_install.sh)